kevscript/vscolors/README.md

 Unmaintained.
-Is not up-to-date with the latest CSS features.
+Is not up-to-date with the latest CSS color syntaxes.

 If you have any questions, please feel free to contact me at [__@kevscript__](https://twitter.com/kevscript).